 We all have different schedules and lifestyles.
 The majority of the time, you will hear that people meditate in the morning.
 And I tried many times to implement meditation in my morning routine, but I always fail.

-I have one “extra” hour every morning, and I can’t squeeze in all the activities I want to do before sending kids to school and departing for work.
+I have one “extra” hour every morning, and I can’t squeeze in all the activities I want to do before sending the kids to school and heading to work.
 So I had to choose, and in the morning, I do a silent jog or walk, and set up my intentions for the day.

 And I do meditation in the evening.
 It helps me to unwind, to release stress after a long day, and relax before going to bed.
 Guided meditation helps find your inner peace, which means going to sleep with a serene and peaceful mind that promotes better sleep.